What Is a Temporary Employment Contract?

 There is no legal definition of how long a temporary employment contract may last.
-That said, advice from the DoL, as well as general good practice, suggests that a fixed-term contract should not last for longer than a year.
-If the employee is still required after a year, it is recommended that they are re-employed on a permanent contract.
+In general, they should not last longer than a year.
+If your company still needs the employee after a year, consider offering them a permanent contract.

 How to Write a Temporary Employment Contract